francids/basic-api/README.md

 # Basic API

-A basic REST API built with Express.js.
+A basic REST API built with Hono.

 ## Installation